Skip to content

 While in Alfama, you may want to consider a visit to São Jorge Castle.
 The fortification’s history dates back to the mid-11th century when the Moors built it.
 Over the years, the castle has served military purposes, been a home for royals, and undergone several restoration and renovation projects.

-I feel the same about castles in Europe as I do about churches in Europe—there are many of them.
+I feel the same about castles in Europe as I do about churches in Europe—there are many.
 That’s not to say I don’t immensely enjoy both, but I tend to feel maxed out on each occasionally.

 You may want to consider this when deciding to visit São Jorge Castle.
 If you’ve never visited a castle, check it out.
 If you’ve visited fifty castles, it may be less attractive to you and perhaps not necessary for your 2-day Lisbon itinerary.